7.1 maternal deaths per 100,000 live births

-In cooperation with the Working group on the causes of death, Statbel has updated the statistics on maternal mortality for the period 2013-2017.
-With 4 direct maternal deaths, 2 indirect maternal deaths and 2 late maternal deaths (after 42 days) in 2017, the maternal mortality ratio for this five-year period centred on 2015 amounts to 4.1 deaths per 100,000 live births.
-That is a significant decrease since 2009 (6.1 maternal deaths for the period 2007-2011).
-However, this value may be underestimated as it is based exclusively on the use of statistical declaration-of-death forms.
+Statbel has updated the statistics on maternal mortality for the period 2016-2020.
+With 4 direct maternal deaths, 4 indirect maternal deaths, 1 undetermined maternal death and 5 late maternal deaths (more than 42 days but less than 1 year after the birth) in 2020, the maternal mortality ratio for this five-year period centered on 2018 amounts to 7.1 deaths per 100,000 live births.

 Source: Statbel (Directorate-General Statistics - Statistics Belgium); based on the statistical declaration-of-death forms, processed by the federated entities after review by the COD working group.